bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 ## Support

 If you encounter any issues or have suggestions for future updates, please open an issue in the [Issues](#) section or contact me directly.
-My [Discord Profile](https://discordapp.com/users/267368849228169217) is bostonstrong567.
+[Discord Profile](https://discordapp.com/users/267368849228169217).
 Join the Icarus Modding Community [Discord!
 [Linkarus]](https://discord.gg/linkarus-icarus-modding-936621749733302292).

 ## Contributions